-Overall, the effect of bee pollen promotes good liver healing after the liver damage and its antioxidant protects the liver from various toxic substances like drug overdose.
+Overall, the effect of bee pollen promotes good liver healing after liver damage and its antioxidant protects the liver from various toxic substances like a drug overdose.

-The bee pollen has the history of healing swelling and inflammation.
+The bee pollen has a history of healing swelling and inflammation.
 Its antioxidant quercetin lowers the production of omega-6 fatty acid, like arachidonic acid.

 Bee pollen antioxidants and anti-inflammatory properties greatly reduce the infection and heal the wounds faster.